Magic running- and standing-wave optical traps for Rydberg atoms: Energy correction caused by H1

-From this expression we can identify the general expression for the dynamic polarizability $\alpha_q^{(\mathrm b)}(\omega)$ of the bound states in the atom.
-Note that this is not the dynamic polarizability of the atom in state $\ket q$, since there is an additional contribution from the coupling to the continuum of unbound states \cite{jones2021}.
-When setting $\ket q=\ket g$, we obtain the bound state contribution of the dynamic polarizability of the ground state atom $\alpha_g^{(b)}$, see Eq.~(\ref{eq:U-g-1}) of the main text.
+Here, the first summand is the dynamic dipole polarizability $\alpha_q^{(\mathrm{b})}(\omega)$ of the bound states in the atom.
+Note that $\alpha_q^{(\mathrm{b})}(\omega)$ is not the dynamic polarizability of the atom in state $\ket{q}$, since there is an additional contribution from the coupling to the continuum of unbound states \cite{jones2021}.
+When setting $\ket{q}=\ket{g}$, we obtain the bound state contribution of the dynamic polarizability of the ground state atom $\alpha_g^{(b)}$, see Eq.~(\ref{eq:U-g-1}) of the main text.

+The second summand in Eq.~(\ref{eq:hyperpolarizability-correction}) represents the quadrupole polarizability arising from the gradient of the vector potential~\cite{krainov1985}.
+For a ground state atom this contribution is negligible, since the gradient is negligible over the size $r_\mathrm{e}$ of the atom.
+The contributions from higher order expansions of the potential $\bm{A}(\bm{r}+\bm{r}_\mathrm{e})$ lead to higher order polarizabilities (i.e. hyperpolarizabilities).
+The first higher order term contains a quadrupole transition between $\ket{g}$ and $\ket{j}$, the second an octupole transition, and so on.
+These contributions are negligible compared to the dipole transition, and consequently, the energy correction for a ground state atom due to $H^{(1)}$ reduces to Eq.~(\ref{eq:U-g-1}) with

-If the atom is in the Rydberg state ($\ket q=\ket r$), the calculation of the polarizability includes the summation over many matrix elements.
-However, the frequency $\omega$ is chosen to be near resonant to the hyperfine state $\ket a=\ket{6\mathrm{P}_{3/2},F=3,m_F=3}$.
+If the atom is in the Rydberg state ($\ket{q}=\ket{r}$), the calculation of the polarizability includes the summation over many matrix elements.
+However, the frequency $\omega$ is chosen to be near resonant to the hyperfine state $\ket{a}=\ket{6P_{3/2},F=3,m_F=3}$.
 In the experiment, the trap laser has $\sigma^-$ polarization.
-For this polarization, all other hyperfine transitions to 6P$_{3/2}$ are dipole forbidden.
-Therefore, we can perform the resonance approximation, since terms including other transitions than $\ket a$ to $\ket r$ are smaller by orders of magnitude.
-With this approximation, $U_r^{(1)}$ simplifies to,
+For this polarization, all other hyperfine transitions to $6P_{3/2}$ are dipole forbidden.
+Therefore, we can perform the resonance approximation, since terms including other transitions than $\ket{a}$ to $\ket{r}$ are smaller by orders of magnitude.

+The contribution from the quadrupole transitions in Eq.~(\ref{eq:hyperpolarizability-correction}) is strongly suppressed since the trapping laser is off-resonant to these transitions.
+Additionally, our trap laser couples the Rydberg state to a low-lying state.
+Thus, the expectation value is primarily influenced by the spatial extent of the low-lying state’s wave function, which defines the region over which the electric field gradient is evaluated, and the gradient is small in this region.
+Therefore, we only consider the contribution from the resonant dipole transition.